Guide to Fertilizing Your Monstera

 But Monsteras, like all plants, are living things— and like all living things, they need care.
 They need to be fed properly using fertilizer.
 You can’t fertilize a houseplant quite like you fertilize your outdoor garden.
 You have to be careful and precise because indoor plants don’t have access to rainfall or natural topsoil.

-In this guide, we’re will cover everything you need to know about feeding and fertilizing your Monstera
+In this guide, we’re will cover everything you need to know about feeding and fertilizing your Monstera.

-Why Does Monstera Need Fertilizers?
+Why Do Monstera Need Fertilizers?

 Variegated monstera leaves

 Think of fertilizer like vitamins for your plants.
 While plants use photosynthesis to convert sunlight into their primary energy source, they need nutrients from the soil to thrive.
-Your monstera plant, like many other indoor plants, is likely to remain in the same soil for most of its life.
+Your Monstera plant, like many other indoor plants, is likely to remain in the same soil for most of its life.
 Because of this, the nutrient levels in the soil will rapidly decline over time and the only way to replenish these without changing the soil regular is to apply fertilizer.

-In the wild, monstera plants have access to enough nutrients in their natural habitat in two ways.
+In the wild, Monstera plants have access to enough nutrients in their natural habitat in two ways.

 Firstly, rainwater can have these nutrients in its chemical composition.